Quibi TV was an on-demand streaming application that focused on short-form video content. Episodes were around 10 minutes in length.

 Quibi operated on a subscription model.
 For $4.99 per month, users could gain access to ad-supported content.
 For $3 more ($7.99 per month), all ads would be removed.

-Ads were shown from an exclusive list of 10 partners, such as Google, Taco Bell, Pepsi, T-Mobile, Procter & Gamble, Walmart, amongst others.
+Ads were shown from an exclusive list of 10 partners such as Google, Taco Bell, Pepsi, T-Mobile, Procter & Gamble, Walmart, among others.

 The platform worked together with some of the biggest names in entertainment, including Kevin Hart, Idris Elba, Zac Efron, Anna Kendrick, Jennifer Lopez, or Steven Spielberg.

-Despite tons of hype and billions in funding, Quibi was ultimately shut down six months after launching – which is the topic of the next chapter.
+Despite tons of hype and billions in funding, Quibi was ultimately shut down six months after launching.

 What Happened to Quibi?